Donald Trump Fires Back At ‘Incompetent’ Sadiq Khan, Calling Him A ‘Terrible Mayor’

 — The White House (@WhiteHouse) September 2, 2019

-So far, the storm has claimed 5 lives in the Bahamas as it continues on a pathway towards the mainland United States.
+So far, the storm has claimed five lives in the Bahamas as it continues on a pathway towards the mainland United States.

 The pair have frequently butted heads.
 Sadiq has been famously critical of the job that Trump is doing as president.
 Most recently, according to USA Today, the London mayor attacked Trump, saying that he had “amplified” racism in the United States.